- Low energy

 What you eat can influence your mood and your mental health.
 Harvard Health Publishing recommends eating lots of fruits and veggies, whole grains, seeds and nuts, and lean proteins, like fish or yogurt.
 On the flip side, they recommend avoiding foods heavy in sugar or flour, animal fats, processed meats, and butter.

 When it comes to eating healthy, there are lots of tech tools that can help you.
-We’ve talked about Fooducate before and how it can help you eat better by tracking not only the number of calories, but also the quality of the foods you eat.
+We’ve talked about Fooducate before and how it can help you eat better.
+It not only tracks the number of calories but also the quality of the foods you eat.
 That app provides suggestions for healthier options, and also allows you to customize according to any dietary restrictions or goals you may have.
 If you’re looking to add more veggies to your diet or to even take a stab at more plant-based eating, check out the Forks Plant-Based Recipes app, which has over 600 plant-based recipes to try.

 Research suggests that regular exercise can help alleviate symptoms of depression.
 There are plenty of tech tools you can use to help you get the recommended 150 minutes per week.
-First, you can motivate yourself with a wearable fitness tracker, like a FitBit, which can track your steps and activity, give you reminders to move, and monitor your health as a whole.
+First, you can motivate yourself with a wearable fitness tracker, like a FitBit.
+A FitBit can track your steps and activity, give you reminders to move, and monitor your health as a whole.
 You can also try video games (the fun might help boost your mood too).
-There is also smart gym equipment that allows you to work out from the comfort of your home, like the Peloton Bike, which offers live-streaming classes, a library of workouts, and instructors to keep you on track.
+There is also smart gym equipment that allows you to work out from the comfort of your home.
+One example is the Peloton Bike, which offers live-streaming classes, a library of workouts, and instructors to keep you on track.
 Whatever physical activity you like, there’s likely a smart tool you can use, including FightCamp for boxing and Mirror for yoga and strength training.

 Sleep patterns can be disrupted when you’re struggling with depression, and you might have trouble getting enough sleep, or you might sleep too much.
 Fortunately, technology can help you with sleep, too.
 You can use a podcast to help you fall asleep, or create routines with smart lightbulbs that mimic the natural fading or increasing of light to help you fall asleep or wakeup.
 If you need more insight into your sleep patterns, you can track your sleep using wearables or smart mattresses.
 Analyzing that data can help you determine how to get your best night of sleep.